justinbaskaran/StrengthTraining/README.md

 2) Once I get the data from google drive, it will be parsed and displayed on the front-end.
 To show a few key statistics:

-      a) Calories - This should go up with time.
-I plan to increase calories incrementally.
+      a) Weight - This should go down with time, and then stagnate, as fat turns into muscle.

-      b) Speed - This should go up, with time.
+      b) Fat Free Mass - This should go up.

-      c) Mean Heart Rate - As you become a better swimmer, this time should steadily go down
+      c) Skeletal Muscle Mass- This should go up.

 3) To evaluate the above stastistics, I will be using a line graph.
 To track these three metrics over time (time is x, metric is Y).